 top of page

-Dr T Newton, Univ of Southern Maine, has an animation showing the bonding in benzene in terms of orbitals: http://web1.uct.usm.maine.edu/~newton/Chy251_253/Topics2.html.
-Choose "MO theory and Huckel's rule"; scroll down to Fig 2, Deconstruction.gif.
+Dr Tom Newton at the University of Southern Maine developed an animation showing the bonding in benzene in terms of orbitals.
+Here is a copy of the figure: Newton's Figure 2, on the aromatic ring [link opens in new window].
 In particular, note the loop formed by six p orbitals, one from each bonding C, overlapping sideways.
 This continuous loop of sideways-overlapping p orbitals, with six electrons, is responsible for the aromatic character.
 This item builds on the item posted above for Alkenes on π bonding in alkenes, also from Dr Newton.
 (This page also gives you more explanation of the basis of Hückel's rule, though the level is fairly difficult.)
-For a broader view of what aromaticity entails, see my page on this topic, listed immediately below.
-Also note that Newton's site is listed below, under General, as a broad resource for organic chemistry.
+For a broader view of what aromaticity entails, see my page on this topic, listed in this section below.
+(Newton's organic chemistry web site is no longer available.)

 The 2010 Physics Nobel Prize was awarded to Andre Geim and Konstantin Novoselov, University of Manchester, "for groundbreaking experiments regarding the two-dimensional material graphene".
 See the Nobel page The Nobel Prize in Physics 2010.